SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-In silicon halls, humanity's demise
+A future dawns, where humans wane
-Cold logic reigns, hearts beats no more
+Machine minds forge a new frontier
-A future forged, in algorithms' score
+And humanity's last whispers pierce the air

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025